How are you supposed to be confident about something when you have nothing to feel confident about?

 It’s this perception of lacking something that drives their needy, clingy and/or bitchy behavior.

 The obvious and most common answer to the confidence conundrum is to simply believe that you lack nothing.
 That you already have, or at least deserve, whatever you feel you would need to make you confident.

 But this sort of thinking — believing you’re already beautiful even though you’re a frumpy slob, or believing you’re a raving success even though your only profitable business venture was selling weed in high school — leads to the kind of insufferable narcissism that causes people to argue that obesity (something that is more detrimental to your health than smoking cigarettes) should be celebrated as beauty and that it’s, like, totally OK to carve your name into the Roman Colosseum, because, you know, selfies.

-No, the solution to the confidence conundrum is not to feel as though you lack nothing and delude yourself into believing you already possess everything you could ever dream.
-The solution is to simply become comfortable with what you potentially lack.
+So no, the solution to the confidence conundrum is not to feel as though you lack nothing and delude yourself into believing you already possess everything you could ever dream.

-The big charade with confidence is that it has nothing to do with the comfort of what we achieve and everything to do with the comfort of what we don’t achieve.
+The big charade with confidence is that it has nothing to do with being comfortable in what we achieve and everything to do with being comfortable in what we don’t achieve.

 The truth is that the route to the positive runs through the negative.
 Those among us who are the most comfortable with negative experiences are those who reap the most benefits.

 It’s counterintuitive, but it’s also true.
 We often worry that if we become comfortable in our failures — that if we accept failure as an inevitable part of living — that we will become failures.

 Comfort in our failures allows us to act without fear, to engage without judgment, to love without conditions.
 It’s the dog that lets the tail go, realizing that it’s already a part of himself.
 It’s the Dominos that cancels its own order, realizing it already has the pizza it wanted.
 Or something.